 As you can tell, it's pretty obvious that unless we lose several members of the incoming recruiting class to grades/qualification (which has been known to happen) or current players to attrition, Baylor could find itself in relatively dire straights scholarship-wise for the 2014-2015 academic year.
 The latter -- attrition -- is arguably more important than the former and occurs when players on the roster now determine (sometimes with a bit of help) that it is in their best interest to seek greener pastures elsewhere.
 Last year, just as an example, we lost 5 players for sure, possibly 6, to transfer or early graduation.
 This year, we could/should see similar numbers, even if we lose a recruit or two to grades between now and next August.

 I'll speculate on a number of things (obviously), but despite significant rumors swirling, I won't do that on the names of potential transferees here.
 What I will say that is that if the typical transferee is a redshirt freshman or sophomore who has been passed up by someone behind them or recruited over (with an elite incoming freshman or a JUCO).
 Older players transfer, as well, especially those who have already graduated, but most often it is the younger guys with enough eligibility remaining to take the 1-year transfer hit.

 Other than the scholarship situation for next year, I did this to show how small Baylor's recruiting class will be in 2015.
 With only 11 seniors (by next year's classification) and 4-5 other spots probably coming open to attrition, we're looking at a class definitely in the teens, probably of 15-16, at most.
 Should someone like Oakman leave early (which he probably will), that opens another spot.
-We've already got 4 commits (Lynch, President, Stricklin, and Major) and 2 greyshirts (Greg Roberts and Stefan Beard), leaving around 10-11 spots.
+We now have 6 commits (Lynch, President, Stricklin, Hasty, and Brown) and 2 greyshirts (Greg Roberts and Stefan Beard), leaving around 7-8 spots.
 So keep that in mind.